AustinSnyd3r/FitFastAI/README.md

 ## Get Started

 Experience the future of personalized health and fitness.
 Sign up for FitFastAI today and take the first step towards a healthier, more active lifestyle!

+The backend is built using Flask and has a requirements.txt file for required dependencies.

 *Note: This is a minimal viable product (MVP) demonstration.
 Full functionality is under development.*